Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Discussion

 In addition to the successful results of \ourApproach, we note that the qualitative explorations reported in Section~\ref{sec-appendix-a} also constitute evidence that \ourApproach captures linguistic behavior compatible with these Cognitive Linguistic explanations.
+That individuals vary greatly in their mental grammar, as theorized by Langacker, can be seen at play in these text heat maps.
+The theoretical interpretation of these results is that a stronger shade of red effectively means a greater likelihood that the token is entrenched for that individual's unique grammar in contrast to the population.
 Although it is impossible to know for certain the effective mental status of the sequences found in the examples in Section~\ref{sec-appendix-a}, we propose that it is plausible to believe that the authors of these texts do not know that they use the sequences of tokens highlighted in red or that these sequences identify them in the general population.
-These sequences, which are often seemingly unremarkable (\eg \quotetxt{enough to be ADVERB VERB} or \quotetxt{so PRONOUN cant}), can be extremely idiosyncratic and uniquely used only by the candidate author.
-Given the fact that the problems analyzed in this paper involve relatively short texts (the longest texts are just around 2000 tokens), we must conclude that these idiosyncratic units are easy to find and this conclusion therefore strongly supports Langacker's proposal that most units in a language are not shared by many individuals.
+These sequences, which are often seemingly unremarkable (\eg \quotetxt{enough to be ADVERB VERB} or \quotetxt{so PRONOUN cant}[sic]), can be extremely idiosyncratic and uniquely used only by the candidate author.
+Given the fact that the problems analyzed in this paper involve relatively short texts (the longest texts are just around 2,000 tokens), we must conclude that these idiosyncratic units are easy to find and this conclusion therefore strongly supports Langacker's proposal that most units in a language are not shared by many individuals.